-Administrative proceedings commence after an audit made by the Brazilian tax authorities if any evidence of a flaw in the taxpayer's obligations is found; such finding will be stated in a tax infraction notice seeking to collect the corresponding debt (comprising the principal, interest and any penalties).
+Administrative proceedings commence after an audit made by the Brazilian tax authorities if any evidence of a flaw in the taxpayer's obligations is found; this finding will be stated in a tax infraction notice seeking to collect the corresponding debt (comprising the principal, interest and any penalties).

-A third administrative level – the Higher Tax Appeals Chamber (“CSRF”) – is only called upon to arbitrate if the taxpayer or the tax authority, as applicable, shows that the same or distinct CARF judgment chambers rendered conflicting decisions on the same subject.
+A third administrative level – the Higher Tax Appeals Chamber (CSRF) – is only called upon to arbitrate if the taxpayer or the tax authority, as applicable, shows that the same or distinct CARF judgment chambers rendered conflicting decisions on the same subject.

 A similar three-tier structure is replicated at a state level, and even some municipalities (eg, the City of São Paulo) have administrative tax courts to review infraction notices issued by the tax authorities.
 However, small municipalities usually lack human or financial resources to put this complex dispute resolution structure in place and, for this reason, disputes over a local infraction notice are generally much less formal.

 If the final administrative decision is favourable to the taxpayer, the tax authorities cannot take the case to the judiciary, except under exceptional circumstances.
-By contrast, a final administrative decision that is unfavourable to the taxpayer can be disputed in court under the same or different line of reasoning.
+By contrast, a final administrative decision that is unfavourable to the taxpayer can be disputed in court under the same or a different line of reasoning.

-Brazilian tax authorities do not have a deadline within which to decide an administrative claim that has been lodged by a taxpayer, and no hierarchical appeal or judicial request is possible if the tax authorities do not reply within a specific timeframe.
+The Brazilian tax authorities do not have a deadline within which to decide an administrative claim that has been lodged by a taxpayer, and no hierarchical appeal or judicial request is possible if the tax authorities do not reply within a specific timeframe.

-There is no specific hierarchical appeal to lodge a claim if the tax authorities do not reply within a particular timeframe.
-However, in 2018 a federal justice issued an order in a writ of mandamus requiring the CARF to judge a claim that was waiting for the definition of a reporting judge for more than five years.
+In 2018, however, a federal justice issued an order in a writ of mandamus requiring the CARF to judge a claim that was waiting for the definition of a reporting judge for more than five years.
 The judge considered that this timeframe was unreasonable, and determined the immediate appointment of a reporting judge, but this was the first case of this kind.

-Judicial tax litigation in Brazil can be initiated by the tax authorities through enforcement lawsuits, or by the taxpayer through anti-enforcement lawsuits and proactive claims (eg, ordinary claims or writ of mandamus), which may be presented to the Federal or State Courts, depending on the specific tax matter.
+Judicial tax litigation in Brazil can be initiated by the tax authorities through enforcement lawsuits, or by the taxpayer through anti-enforcement lawsuits and proactive claims (eg, ordinary claims or writ of mandamus), which may be presented to the federal or state courts, depending on the specific tax matter.

 Enforcement claims are lodged by the tax authorities to fulfil a tax obligation that was not fulfilled spontaneously by a taxpayer at the moment established in the legislation or during/after the administrative proceedings.
-This situation is stated on an overdue liabilities certificate (“CDA”).
-This claim is known as a Tax Execution Proceeding and, according to Law 6.830 of 1980, various instruments can be used to fulfil the payment, such as seizure of properties, assets or goods, and even the confiscation of funds found in the taxpayer's bank accounts and investments.
+This situation is stated on an overdue liabilities certificate (CDA).
+This claim is known as a tax execution proceeding and, according to Law 6.830 of 1980, various instruments can be used to fulfil the payment, such as seizure of properties, assets or goods, and even the confiscation of funds found in the taxpayer's bank accounts and investments.

-If a Tax Execution Proceeding was already lodged, a taxpayer usually has a Motion for a Stay of the Tax Execution Proceeding to expose his or her arguments to cancel the overdue liabilities certificate, or a Motion for Advance Dismissal of Enforcement.
+If a tax execution proceeding was already lodged, a taxpayer usually has a motion for a stay of the tax execution proceeding to expose his or her arguments to cancel the overdue liabilities certificate, or a motion for advance dismissal of enforcement.

 Proactive claims lodged by taxpayers generally seek to avoid the taxation imposed by legislation on the grounds that it does not comply with constitutional principles or the interpretation of the law, and its constitutionality may be subject to different interpretations.

-If the final administrative decision is unfavourable to the taxpayer (or if the latter has waived its right to challenge the tax infraction notice in the administrative sphere), the taxpayer may take this issue to the judiciary (via ordinary action or motion for writ of mandamus) or else wait until enforcement occurs and then bring a motion to stay enforcement.
+If the final administrative decision is unfavourable to the taxpayer (or if the latter has waived its right to challenge the tax infraction notice in the administrative sphere), the taxpayer may take this issue to the judiciary (via ordinary action or a motion for writ of mandamus) or else wait until enforcement occurs and then bring a motion to stay enforcement.